rockthethird/Bible-Study/Diagram Practice.md

 17d         who does the will of God….                      relative 17c
 ```

-### Summary stament
+### Outline

-#### Option 1
+#### OPTION 3

-Two reasons belivers must gaurd against loving the world or the things of the world
+2 Eternally Significant Contrasts that explain why the love of the world must be rejected:
+1. A Contrast of Sources - v.16
+    1.
+    1.
+2. A Contrast of Ends - v.17
+    1.
+    1.

 #### Option 2

 Two warnings about loving the world.

-### Main point statements
+1. We must not love the world - v.15ab
+1. The truth about loving the world - v.15d
+    1. Same as option 1? - v.16
+    1. Same as option 1? - v.17

 #### Option 1

+Two reasons belivers must gaurd against loving the world or the things of the world

-1. 16 - Because the things of this world have no spiritual life
+1. Because the things of this world have no spiritual life - v.16
-1. 17 - Because the things of this world are temporary (have no eternal value)
+1. Because the things of this world are temporary (have no eternal value) - v.17

-#### Option 2

-1. 15ab - We must not love the world
-1. 15d - The truth about loving the world
-    1. 16 - same as option 1?
-    1. 17 - same as option 1?